kristerkari/react-native-css-modules/docs/faq.md

 ## How do I use multiple classes for an element?

 You can use either the `[styles.class1, styles.class2].join` or the template literal syntax.
-Have a look at the documentation over here: [babel-plugin-react-native-classname-to-style#multiple-classes](https://github.com/kristerkari/babel-plugin-react-native-classname-to-style#multiple-classes)
+Have a look at the documentation over here: [babel-plugin-react-native-classname-to-style#multiple-classes](https://github.com/kristerkari/babel-plugin-react-native-classname-to-style#multiple-classes).

+You can also use the `styleName` syntax, which supports multiple classnames: [babel-plugin-react-native-stylename-to-style](https://github.com/kristerkari/babel-plugin-react-native-stylename-to-style)

 ## CSS transitions, animations and gradients are missing